River-Mochi/CS2-Templates/docs/PrefabQuickGuide.md

 Worker limits are **runtime instance components** (ex: `Game.Companies.WorkProvider.m_MaxWorkers`) that don’t always hot-update when you edit the prefab.

 **So:**
-- editing `WorkplaceData` is correct and safe for all **new** buildings
+- editing `WorkplaceData` is correct and safe for all **new** buildings (or other things inside of names ending in *Data)
-- but players may need a **refresh event** for existing buildings:
+- but for Existing buildings to change values, something needs to trigger the game job to update the runtime instance like `WorkProvider.m_MaxWorkers`.
+  - restarting the game usually doesn’t force that refresh Option 1 Player action (easiest)
   - rebuild building
   - add/remove extension
   - add/remove upgrade (ex: cold storage)
-- restarting the game usually doesn’t force that refresh
+Option 2 Custom code
+- If you can find the specific game job using iLSpy, copy the code method, and then run it when you like (ex: Options UI slider to trigger it)
+Option 3 Harmony patch code.
+- Sometimes easier than option 2 as there are 1000's of code lines to research.
+- Could be brittle on game patch days.

 ---

 ## “When do I mutate runtime instance components?”